hirrolot/metalang99/README.md

  - **Partial application.** Tracking auxiliary arguments here and there results in code clutter; partial application, in turn, allows to naturally capture an environment by applying your constant values first.
 Besides that, partial application facilitates better reuse of metafunctions.

- - **Debugging and error reporting.** You can conveniently debug your macros with `M_abort` and report fatal errors with `M_fatal`.
+ - **Debugging and error reporting.** You can conveniently debug your macros with `ML99_abort` and report fatal errors with `ML99_fatal`.
 The interpreter will immediately finish its work and do the trick.

 [Boost/Preprocessor]: http://boost.org/libs/preprocessor
 [Order PP]: https://github.com/rofl0r/order-pp